 The world’s only GAY GATEKEEPER WATCHDOG blog!
 Exposing IDIOCY in Gay Rights movement ranks since March 2010!
 Home of the DUMB DORA AWARDS starring BIG BUFFY CHINGAS and the DUMB DORA FOOL’S HALL OF SHAME!
 Featuring MILITANT GAY CHRISTIAN commentary BANNED from both RADICAL and REACTIONARY websites!
-Are you DISGUSTED with UNCLE TOMFOOLERY and HOUSE NEGRO ethics?
-Hungry for MORAL COURAGE in the Gay blogosphere?
-Try you some of THIS!
+This site is now on EXTENDED HIATUS, but ceremonies should resume sometime in 2015.
+HASTA LA PRÓXIMA, CABRONES.

 19 February 2012